charichard09/DynamicFitness/capstone-proposal.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
 Ask a Question:
-Users will be able to navigate to a questions page where they can ask questions and view questions asked by other users (every question asked will be added to the database to be shown).
+- Users will be able to navigate to a questions page where they can ask questions and view questions asked by other users (every question asked will be added to the database to be shown).
-This question function will be handled by making an API request to OpenAI's GPT-3 API to generate a response to the question asked.
+- This question function will be handled by making an API request to OpenAI's GPT-3 API to generate a response to the question asked.
+- Users will be able to create a random workout of the day called "Tell Me What To Do" where a user can input any amount of X muscle groups and the app will generate a Y workout plan for them.

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?